lea11100/Shapley4TGNN/README.md

 CONFIG = CONFIG("Generated")
 ```

+This loads the configuration with the name `Generated.yaml`.
 After that, you can use the configuration parameters that are stored in [Generated.yaml](/Config/Generated.yaml).
 E.g., `CONFIG.data.folder` stores the location of the dataset.

 ## 3. Run training

-The trainig routines are located [Evaluation/Training](Evaluation/Training).
+The training routines are located [Evaluation/Training](Evaluation/Training).
 For regression tasks e.g. on the artificial dataset use

 ```
 python -m Evaluation.Training.regression -d "Generated"